 Natural ventilation and summer comfort

 As mentioned above, natural ventilation is a key factor in comfort.
 During hot spells, it does not need to be through-ventilated, for the simple reason that the wind is usually absent.
-We will rather have to cound on thermal draught in this case.
+We will rather have to count on thermal draught in this case.

-It is therefore necessary to install dedicated natural ventilation openings in the room, equipped with louvers to ensure anti-intrusion security and protection against the rain.
+It is therefore necessary to install dedicated natural ventilation openings in the room, equipped with louvers to ensure anti-intrusion security and protection against rain.
 These openings will be higher than wide.
 When properly sized, they allow air renewal rates of over 10 vol/hour.

 Landscape design